-- Become a leading provider of responsible products and solutions.
+- Be a leading provider of responsible products and solutions.

 10 levers of action

-To achieve our ambitions, we have identified key levers of action for conducting our own activities and for managing assets on behalf of our clients.
-We are convinced these levers of action will make us better investors and corporate citizens and help us play our part in designing a thriving system for future generations.
+To achieve our ambitions, we have identified 10 key levers of action across our activities, including both our own and our clients’ assets.
+We are convinced these will make us better investors and corporate citizens and help us play our part in designing a thriving system for future generations.

 1. Investing our balance sheet

-As we have full control over our balance sheet, we have committed to portfolio decarbonisation and investing in activities that help speed up the transition to a low-carbon economy.
+As we have full control over our balance sheet, we de-fossilised our portfolio in 2020.
 This includes our corporate treasury as well as seed investments.

 2. Employee engagement to foster responsibility

-Our employees are our most crucial asset and a key amplifier when it comes to sustainability and responsible behaviour.
-We continue to engage with our colleagues on sustainability topics and encourage them to be involved in local actions, especially where we have a strong presence.
+Our employees are our most crucial asset and a key amplifier when it comes to sustainability and responsibility.
+We continue to engage with our colleagues on sustainability topics and encourage them to participate in local initiatives.

 3. Managing our environmental impact

-In our own business activities we are taking every possible step to cut our carbon footprint by employing the most advanced building technology, reviewing every aspect of our operations and reducing the environmental impacts of our infrastructure and employee mobility.
+In our own business activities we take proactive steps to cut our carbon footprint by employing cutting edge building technology, reviewing every aspect of our operations and reducing the environmental impacts of our infrastructure.